StatPhysBio/covid-bcr/README.md

 python abstar_stats.py --infile PATH/TO/LINEAGES.json --outfile PATH/TO/SAVE/STATISTICS.json
 ```

 For plotting these statistics and performing ANOVA (with boxplot visualizations), see `notebooks/sequence_features_plotting.ipynb`.
+Methods to aid in plotting and performing statistical tests are in `scripts/plotting_helper.py`.

 ### Expansion analysis and overlap with known Abs